frievoe97/toxmap-berlin/README.md

 To run the project locally, the following requirements must be met:

-1. For the version without MongoDB (master branch):
+1. For the version without MongoDB (main branch):
    - No additional requirements.
 The project can be opened directly in a web browser.

 2. For the version with MongoDB (node-mongo-db-version branch):